sonja-ng/art_wrap/README.md

 - Each packaging material corresponds to the four arrow keys.
 They must be selected in the order listed in the keys.

 Technologies, Libraries:
--This project uses canvas API, HTML, CSS, Javascript
+-This project uses canvas API, HTML, CSS, Javascript, maybe 3js, webGL

 Implementation Timeline:
 - Friday Afternoon & Weekend: Set up webpack environment, sort out game logic, start to build up classes